UnfavorableEnhancer/Project-Luminext/README.md

 You can find info about making both in our wiki here: *under_construction*

-Your finished work should be uploaded to our (https://discord.gg/XwsQcEUCKR)[official Discord server] "mod-release" forum and follow mod publication rules which are also described there.
+Your finished work should be uploaded to our [official Discord server](https://discord.gg/yTQ6nnHDzR) "mod-release" forum and follow mod publication rules which are also described there.
 *Other ways are highly not recommended and we're not taking any responsibility for them.*

 ### Contribution to source code, assets